 Training at a regional training centre

-You’ll do the rest of your training at one of DVSA’s regional training centres in:
+You’ll do the rest of your training at one of DVSA’s regional training centres.

-- learn how to assess the standard of driving
+- how to assess the standard of driving

 Being a driving examiner